 Gatorland debuts an exciting new Capybara Encounter at Flamingo Island.
-The new guide led encounter allows guests in small groups to interact with Jerry, Mochi and Boba the parks resident capybara in a safe and engaging setting.
-Capybara have already become an internet sensation and are quickly becoming a guest favorite, its no surprise that they're topping the list of must-see attractions at Gatorland.
+The new guide led encounter allows guests in small groups to interact with Ben & Jerry the parks resident capybara in a safe and engaging setting.
+Capybara have already become an internet sensation and are quickly becoming a guest favorite, its no surprise that they're topping the the list of must see attractions at Gatorland.